alex-arapov-pmp/dedcoin/CONTRIBUTING.md

 ## Branch Strategy

-dedcoin Core's default branch is intentionally a stable release, so that anyone downloading the code and compiling it gets a stable release.
+Dedcoin Core's default branch is intentionally a stable release, so that anyone downloading the code and compiling it gets a stable release.
 Active development occurs on branches named after the version they are targeting, for example the 1.14.4 branch is named `1.14.4-dev`.
 When raising PRs, please raise against the